Want to know how to keep your tent warm? Then you need this guide! Inside you’ll find 20 winter camping tips for keeping your tent warm.

 It is crucial that you sip water throughout the day despite not feeling thirsty to ensure you remain hydrated appropriately.
 You can supplement this with making hot drinks like hot chocolate, soup or herbal tea.

-To ensure you always have water to drink, you should make use of an insulated water bottle cover which attaches outside of your pack.
+To ensure you always have water to drink, you should make use of an insulated water bottle cover that attaches outside of your pack.

 7. Secure Your Campsite and Flatten Your Sleeping Surface